18 Incredible Venice Instagram Spots You Can’t Miss

 14. Canals at Ponte de La Verona

 Ponte de La Verona is one of the many pretty canal bridges in Venice.
-I loved the old houses in the background and the pretty reflection on the canal so if you’re in the area, it’s definitely worth checking it out!
-You photographer have to stay on the bridge while you can stand or sit by the canal.
+I loved the old houses in the background and the pretty reflection on the canal, so if you’re in the area, it’s definitely worth checking it out!
+Your photographer has to stay on the bridge, while you can stand or sit by the canal.

 Location on Google Maps: Canals at Ponte de La Verona